-King’s Island is right in Butler County, Ohio and after a full day of play at King’s Island we needed to get some sleep before we hit the road for Pittsburgh and the famed Donut Trail.
+King’s Island is right in Butler County, Ohio and after a full day of play at King’s Island, we needed to get some sleep before we hit the road for Pittsburgh and the famed Donut Trail.
 Exhausted from fun we headed to a hotel located right at Liberty Center with plenty of shopping and eateries.

 Before we left to visit Butler County Ohio I had reviewed all the things we could do, but just had to narrow it down because we were on limited time.
 I am telling you this so that you can plan your stay accordingly.
 I left the hotel we stayed at without ever getting to shop the Liberty Center Mall and my credit cards have not forgiven me.
 I will be back Liberty Center Mall as it is my destiny to leave no mall unshopped.

-While we were visiting Butler County Ohio, we stayed at the AC Liberty Hotel Marriott, and stopped at Jupiter Coffee & Donuts, and Kelly’s Donut stop.
+While we were visiting Butler County Ohio, we stayed at the AC Liberty Hotel Marriott and stopped at Jupiter Coffee & Donuts, and Kelly’s Donut stop.
 We were supposed to go onto The Escape Room but a medical emergency sent us home a bit faster.
 Lavishly live travel out loud visiting Butler County Ohio.

 Visiting Butler County Ohio

-First things first, the mall looks fantastic it is a premiere shopping destination for any shoppanista and I am so sad I got there late and missed my calling.
+First things first, the mall looks fantastic it is a premier shopping destination for any shoppanista and I am so sad I got there late and missed my calling.
 The Hotel we stayed at is in the shopping complex, easy to access and boasts a ton of parking.
 Parking is Free and multilevel.
 I personally want to thank the CVB for hosting us, it was a blast!

 We stayed at the AC Liberty Hotel Marriott.
 The Hotel is located less than 20 minutes from King’s Island and in perfect proximity to start the famed Donut trail when visiting Butler County Ohio.